-This errata sheet applies to revision Z and Y of the STMicroelectronics STM32L100x6/8/B-A, STM32L151x6/8/B-A and STM32L152x6/8/B-A ultra-low-power products.
+This errata sheet applies to the revision A and Z of the STMicroelectronics STM32L15xxE and STM32L15xVD-X ultra-low-power products.
 This family features an ARM[®] 32-bit Cortex[®]-M3 core, for which an errata notice is also available (see Section 1 for details).
-A full list of root part numbers is shown in Table 1.
+A full list of part numbers is shown in Table 1.